-What is all behind truffles, the precious noble mushrooms?
+What is behind truffles, the rare and precious mushrooms?
 The SSTH Hotel Management students of the major Culinary Arts went on a truffle hunt together with a truffle company in Northern Italy.
 A report by Alina Fritzenwallner.

 It starts at 2 in the morning